Network medicine: Background

-Three key networks for understanding human disease are the metabolic network, the disease network, and the social network.
+Barabasi suggested that understanding human disease requires us to focus on three key networks, the metabolic network, the disease network, and the social network.
 The network medicine is based on the idea that understanding complexity of gene regulation, metabolic reactions, and protein-protein interactions and that representing these as complex networks will shed light on the causes and mechanisms of diseases.
 It is possible, for example, to infer a bipartite graph representing the connections of diseases to their associated genes using the OMIM database.
 The projection of the diseases, called the human disease network (HDN), is a network of diseases connected to each other if they share a common gene.
 Using the HDN, diseases can be classified and analyzed through the genetic relationships between them.
 Network medicine has proven to be a valuable tool in analyzing big biomedical data.

 Research areas

 Interactome

 The whole set of molecular interactions in the human cell, also known as the interactome, can be used for disease identification and prevention.
 These networks have been technically classified as scale-free, disassortative, small-world networks, having a high betweenness centrality.

 Protein-protein interactions have been mapped, using proteins as nodes and their interactions between each other as links.
 These maps utilize databases such as BioGRID and the Human Protein Reference Database.
 The metabolic network encompasses the biochemical reactions in metabolic pathways, connecting two metabolites if they are in the same pathway.
 Researchers have used databases such as KEGG to map these networks.
 Others networks include cell signaling networks, gene regulatory networks, and RNA networks.

 Using interactome networks, one can discover and classify diseases, as well as develop treatments through knowledge of its associations and their role in the networks.
 One observation is that diseases can be classified not by their principle phenotypes (pathophenotype) but by their disease module, which is a neighborhood or group of components in the interactome that, if disrupted, results in a specific pathophenotype.
 Disease modules can be used in a variety of ways, such as predicting disease genes that have not been discovered yet.
 Therefore, network medicine looks to identify the disease module for a specific pathophenotype using clustering algorithms.